mobxjs/mobx-state-tree/README.md

 -   Patches are constructed according to JSON-Patch, RFC 6902
 -   Patches are emitted immediately when a mutation is made, and don't respect transaction boundaries (like snapshots)
 -   Patch listeners can be used to achieve deep observing
--   The `path` attribute of a patch considers the relative path of the event from the place where the event listener is attached
+-   The `path` attribute of a patch contains the path of the event, relative to the place where the event listener is attached
 -   A single mutation can result in multiple patches, for example when splicing an array
 -   Patches can be reverse applied, which enables many powerful patterns like undo / redo

 Useful methods:

 -   `onPatch(model, listener)` attaches a patch listener to the provided model, which will be invoked whenever the model or any of its descendants is mutated
 -   `applyPatch(model, patch)` applies a patch (or array of patches) to the provided model
--   `revertPatch(model, patch)` reverse applies a patch (or array of patches) to the provided model, this replays the inverse of a set of patches to an model, which can be used to bring it back to it's original state
+-   `revertPatch(model, patch)` reverse applies a patch (or array of patches) to the provided model.
+This replays the inverse of a set of patches to an model, which can be used to bring it back to it's original state

 ### References and identifiers

-References and identifiers are a first class concept in MST.
+References and identifiers are a first-class concept in MST.
-This makes it possible to declare references and keeping the data normalized in the background, while you interact with it in a denormalized manner.
+This makes it possible to declare references, and keep the data normalized in the background, while you interact with it in a denormalized manner.

 Example:
 ```javascript